About me

 PostDoc/Lecturer

-Research and teaching at the university
+Research and teaching at the university of Hamburg

 2020